 The Alameda County Water District is committed to delivering safe drinking water to our customers.
 This commitment includes a voluntary approach to monitoring drinking water for PFAS.
 Our findings confirm that no ACWD customers are receiving water with concentrations of PFOS/PFOA above the notification levels and meets all state and federal drinking water quality standards.

-View the detailed results of the June and September 2020 PFAS monitoring program.
+View the detailed results of the June through November 2020 PFAS monitoring program.

 ACWD’s diverse water supply improves water quality, reliability, and flexibility

 ACWD has a unique and diverse water supply.
 This diversity allows for operational adjustments to maximize water quality and reliability.

 The threat of contamination, a natural disaster or drought are some potential risks to our water supply.
 That is why we continuously take steps to identify, reduce or mitigate these risks and are prepared to adapt operations when needed.
 Our customers can rest assured your water is available and meets or exceeds all state and federal drinking water standards.